Never Gonna Cry Again

 "Never Gonna Cry Again" is the debut single by the British new wave duo Eurythmics, released in 1981.
 It was taken from their debut album In the Garden.
+Co-produced by krautrock producer Conny Plank, the track also featured two members of the krautrock band Can.
+The sleeve design of the single features a picture of Annie Lennox.

 Background

-The single was a minor commercial success, peaking at #63 (for two weeks) in the UK.
+The single was a minor commercial success, peaking at number 63 for two weeks in the UK.
 It was the only single from Eurythmics' first album to chart.

-The number is about moving on from a breakup and was accompanied by a music video, a medium for which Eurythmics would later receive notable acclaim.

-The sleeve design of the single features an eerie picture of vocalist Annie Lennox made up to look like a gargoyle.

-Co-produced by respected krautrock producer Conny Plank, the track also featured two members of the krautrock band Can.
+A music video was filmed to accompany the release of the single.

 "Never Gonna Cry Again" contains a flute solo performed by Lennox, one of the few times that she was to use the instrument in her pop career despite having studied it at the prestigious Royal College of Music in London in the 1970s.

 The single's B-side, "Le Sinistre", is an experimental piece, featuring musical arrangements similar to those used in horror film scores.

-Music Video
+Music video

 Never Gonna Cry Again was the first Eurythmics single to also have a promotional video.
 Filmed in February 1981 along the English South Coast, the video features a surreal tea party on the beach, prefaced by shots of Lennox emerging from the sea completely dry (achieved by reversing the film).

 Although Lennox (a classically trained flautist) played flute on the recording, the video shows Holger Czukay miming the flute part.
 In addition to Czukay, the video also features Jaki Liebezeit (like Czukay, from the band Can).
 Both Czukay and Liebezeit contributed to the original recording as session players.
 As Czukay and Liebezeit were not members of the British Musicians' Union, the video was unable to be shown on British TV.
 The entire promo clip has to this date never been included in any official Eurythmics video release.

 The shots of Lennox emerging in reverse from the water were later included on the Sweet Dreams (Are Made Of This) video album, where they were intercut with a live performance of the song "Jennifer".

 The low chart placement of the single meant that no video was produced for follow-up single "Belinda", which performed even worse on the UK Singles Charts.